mislav/hub/share/man/man1/hub.1.md

 ### Environment variables

 `HUB_VERBOSE`
 :   Enable verbose output from hub commands.
+Set this to anything other than `""`.

 `HUB_CONFIG`
 :   The file path where hub configuration is read from and stored.
 If